Engineering

 a.

-Transforming motion.
-Using common materials or a construction
+Transforming Motion.
+Using common materials or a

-set, make a simple model that will demonstrate motion.
-Explain how the
+construction set, make a simple model that will demonstrate

-model uses basic mechanical elements like levers and inclined planes to
+like levers and inclined planes to demonstrate motion.
+Describe

 b.

-your home.
-Find out approximately how much electricity each uses in one
+appliances in your home.
+Find out approximately how much

-month.
-Learn how to find out the amount and cost of electricity used in
+amount and cost of electricity used in your home during periods

-your home during periods of light and heavy use.
-List five ways to
+of light and heavy use.
+List five ways to conserve electricity.

 c.

-Understanding electronics.
-Using an electronic device such as a
+Understanding Electronics.
+Using an electronic device

-images travel from one location to another.
-Explain how the device was
+video, text or images travel from one location to another.

-designed for ease of use, function, and durability.
+Explain how the device was designed for ease of use, function,

 d.

-with your counselor what you have learned.
+Discuss with your counselor what you have learned.

 e.

-one or more types of energy to another.
-Explain your results.
-Describe
+be converted from one or more types of energy to another.

-to your counselor what energy is and how energy is converted and used
+and how energy is converted and used in your surroundings.

 f.

-Moving people.
+Moving People.
 Find out the different ways people in your

 community get to work.
-Make a study of traffic flow (number of vehicles
+Make a study of traffic flow (number of

-with your counselor what might be improved to make it easier for people
+periods.
+Discuss with your counselor what might be improved to

-in your community to get where they need to go.
+make it easier for people in your community to get where they

 g.

-engineering fair or similar competition.
-(This requirement may be met
+science or engineering fair or similar competition.
+(This

-by participation on an engineering competition project team.)
-Discuss
+requirement may be met by participation on an engineering

-with your counselor what your project demonstrates, the kinds of
+competition project team.)
+Discuss with your counselor what your

-questions visitors to the fair asked you, and how well you were able to
+fair asked you, and how well you were able to answer their

-answer their questions.
+questions.

 7.

 Explain what it means to be a registered Professional Engineer (P.E.).
-Name

 8.

 Study the Engineer's Code of Ethics.
-Explain how it is like the Scout Oath
+Explain how it is like the Scout

-and Scout Law.
+Oath and Law.

 9.